eliottjohnson/Obsidian-Vault/Fellowship/CHIMERA/RFKO MD8923 Week 44.md

 japc.getParamInfo('PR.BQL72/Setting#exAmplitudeV')
 ```

-Automatic gain scan
+1) Automatic gain scan

-Started at 14:37
+* Started at 14:37
+* Chirp freq from 0.3 - 0.35
+* We notice that Acq Offset needs an -240 offset